LC-Person/Vagrantvm/README.md

 password = vagrant

 # current version information:
-- does not automatically configure fabric enviorment to set up your enviorment, this will come in the next update to the files
+* does not automatically configure fabric enviorment to set up your enviorment, this will come in the next update to the files

+The current version of this virtual machine was created to allowe the user to have grater controll over their enviorment as opposed to the enviorment provided by fabric.
+If you would like to open a pyhton notebook, you will need to open a terminal and write out ```jupyter-notebook <notebook name>``` this will open the jupyter hub enviorment and you can start running your experiments.

+This version of the machine creates an isolated enviorment that is configured to run fablib please note the following:

+- If you have not modified the files inside of "UserFiles" you will need to reconfigure your jupyter enviorment and move your information to the ```work/fabric_config/```, if you have already the online Jupyterhub enviorment provided by Fabric, you can download the fabric folder and replace your local folder